- To assure the rights and wellbeing of human subjects are protected

 - Site specific SOP's (if applicable)

-Exit Interview: Following the review of study documentation, the reviewer meets with the PI and any members of the study team (at the PI's discretion) to discuss the preliminary findings and provide the opportunity for immediate dialogue, feedback and/or clarification as well as process analysis, recommendations and education.
+Exit Interview: Following study documentation review, the reviewer meets with the Investigator and any members of the study team (at the Investigator's discretion) to discuss the preliminary findings and provide the opportunity for immediate dialogue, feedback and/or clarification as well as process analysis, recommendations and education.

-Draft observations: The PI receives the draft observations electronically and is asked to provide feedback and a preventative action response for each observation within a defined time period.
+Review Findings: The Investigator receives the review findings electronically and is asked to provide feedback and a preventative action response for each finding within a defined time period.

-Final Report: The PI's response is copied into the final report and distribution is limited to the PI and others who may be responsible for action on observations.
+Final Report: The Investigator's response is copied into the final report.
+Distribution is limited to the Investigator and others who may be responsible for action on findings and preventative action plans.